Nickelodeon: Outta Control

 Nickelodeon: Outta Control was a former attraction in conjunction with Nickelodeon in the Cred Street (now The World of David Walliams) area of Alton Towers theme park in Staffordshire, England.
 The attraction opened in 1997 consisting of several rooms, each with its own theme.
-Groups of around 20 would be allowed into the fun house, which featured a variety of interactive options, including slides, rope bridges, and a room filled with sound effect buttons.
+The fun house featured a variety of interactive options, including slides, rope bridges, and a room filled with sound effect buttons.
 Upon leaving, guests were played back a recording of their journey around the attraction.
-The attraction closed in 1998.
+The attraction closed in 1998 for unknown reasons.